nanos-world/docs/versioned_docs/version-latest/core-concepts/packages/c-module.md

 :::

-## Creating your own C module

-It is also possible to you create your own C/C++ module and call it's functions from nanos world.

 :::caution

 This is an advanced procedure so instabilities and even crashes may occur.

 :::

+## Creating your C Module binaries

 To create your own module, fist make sure you have **Visual Studio** installed with **Desktop development with C++** (and **CMake**) or any other C compiler on Linux.